tulen-engine/tulen-engine/README.md

 resource management and graphical scripting.

 - Expression power for an experienced user.
-If graphical scripting is not enough, an user can switch to powerful underlying language (Haskell) and define so much abstraction that he need.
+If graphical scripting is not enough, an user can switch to powerful underlying language (Rust) and define so much abstraction that he need.

 - Fork and go.
 Feature to embed all your script into engine, change the core and